henrik7264/PY_Actors/README.md

 The following sections describe messages, actors, schedulers, timers and state machines.
 As the library expands new features will be added

-### Messages (Python)
+### Messages
 Messages are one of the most important concepts of the Actors library.
 A message is simply a class!

-The most simple message consist of nothing but a class definition:
+The most simple message consists of nothing but a class definition:

 ```python
 class SimpleMsg: